 At Affordable Legal Services, a division of the Piatchek Law Firm, our attorneys can complete your cooperative, uncontested divorce case quickly, efficiently, and affordably.
 We understand that a divorce is a scary and frustrating time, and money is often an issue during this period of change.
 We also know that for many couples, both spouses agree a change is needed, and both agree that hiring two attorneys to fight over kids, property, and other issues may not make sense.
 These couples simply want the divorce to be completed quickly, simply, and at a reasonable price.
-We have spent the last several years handling exactly these types of cases, and we have the process streamlined so that we can handle your case promptly at a reasonable, flat fee.
+We have spent the last several years handling exactly these types of cases, and we have the process streamlined so that we can handle your Missouri divorce case promptly for a reasonable, flat fee.
 Click here to get a free quote for your uncontested divorce.

-Please note, while our main offices are located in Springfield, our attorneys handle cases for clients throughout the entire state of Missouri.
+Please note, while our main offices are located in Springfield, our Missouri attorneys handle cases for clients throughout the entire state.
 In fact, we may be able to offer better rates than many attorneys in Missouri – especially in some of the larger markets like greater St. Louis and Kansas City, where costs of services may be much higher.
 Additionally, we can often be competitive with rates in smaller towns or rural areas, especially in areas where local attorneys are scarce and there is not enough competition to regulate prices.

 That being said, please understand that while we try to make our prices “affordable,” this does not necessarily mean “cheapest in town,” and it certainly does not mean “free.”
 We pride ourselves on providing the very highest quality of legal services at a reasonable, flat fee.
 We are cost-considerate counsel for those who need help with simple, uncontested divorces.